-As a summer intern project, we wanted to do something badass.
-So we decided to create a light painting of the Goodby Silverstein & Partners logo across the entire front of our office building.
+This is a project I made with my fellow junior creatives at Goodby Silverstein.
+We decided to create a light painting of the GS&P logo across the entire front of our office building.

 To generate an image with light painting, you can program a strip of LEDs to flash one column (or row) of pixels at a time.
 If you move the strip at a constant speed, you can reproduce an image in the camera exposure.

 We decided to hang a long column of LEDs from the roof of our building, and move them horizontally, gradually revealing the logo in a long exposure.